microsoft/PartsUnlimitedMRP/docs/HOL_Fault-Injection-for-Azure-IaaS-with-OMS/README.md

 **2. Deploy ARM template** In this task you will deploy an ARM template which creates a VMSS of Linux machines and then installs MRP environment on it.

+**3. Set up Load Test** In this task you will configure a load test using VSTS.

-**3. Inject faults into VMSS** In this task you will configure a load test using VSTS and then inject faults during a load test run.
+**4. Inject faults into VMSS** In this task you will learn how to inject faults into VMSS using Azure Portal, PowerShell script or [Chaos-Dingo](https://github.com/jmspring/chaos-dingo).

-**4. Analyze load test's results.** In this task you will collect the information related to the load test and fault injection and then analyze it.
+**5. Analyze load test's results.** In this task you will collect the information related to the load test and fault injection and then analyze it.